Sakampavankumar/Git-instructions/git.md

    ![git path](Screenshots/git3.PNG)

 5. Now we have reached at our project folder(Local Repository) the first thing  we need to do is  initialise An Empty Repository (as .git) in the Local Repository (Project Folder) .`git init` just like git k folder mein greh pravesh krna.

+                or

+This command is used to create a git local repository of your file and then you can start tracking the changes you make in the future.
+This command initializes an empty git repository inside the same directory that you are currently in with .git extension eg. of code on the terminal
 ```
 git init
 ```